leapcode/soledad/scripts/migration/0.9.0/README.md

   - This script does not backup your data for you.
 Make sure you have a backup copy of your databases before running this script!

-  - Make sure you turn off any service that might be writing to the couch database before running this script.
+  - Make sure you turn off any service that might be writing to the couch user databases before running this script.
+From the Leap side, these would be Leap MX in the "mx" node and Soledad Server in the "soledad" node.

 Usage
 -----

+When you run the script, you will see no output.
+All the output will be logged to files, as explained in the Log section below.

+To see command line options, run:

+    ./migrate.py --help

-To see what the script would do, run:
+To see what the script would do, run the following and check the logs
+afterwards:

     ./migrate.py